opensciencemap/vtm/docs/Rendertheme.md

 **This article describes how to use XML-based render-themes to style maps.**

-If you have any questions or problems, don't hesitate to ask our public [mapsforge-dev](https://groups.google.com/group/mapsforge-dev) mailing list for help.
+If you have any questions or problems, don't hesitate to ask our public [forum](https://groups.google.com/group/mapsforge-dev) for help.
 You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/vtm/issues).

 ## Introduction